 1 How to set up your Trello board for meal planning

 As soon as you create an account, you can start creating boards.
 I’ve titled mine Family Meal Plan and chose a foodie-type-background I liked.
 For backgrounds, they have solid colors and some really nice stock images to choose from.
-If you want a custom background, you do have to sign up for Trello Gold (totally not necessary, though!).
+If you want a custom background, you do have to pay for Trello Gold (totally not necessary, though!).

 2 Now it’s time to add lists